prochazkaml/Coachium/README.md

 # Coachium

-# _CURRENTLY IN THE PRE-ALPHA STAGE, NOT MEANT FOR REGULAR USE!_
+# _CURRENTLY IN THE PRE-ALPHA STAGE, NOT MEANT FOR REGULAR USE AT THIS TIME!_

 Web-based software for interfacing with CMA educational interfaces and sensors.